barafael/barafael.github.io/_posts/2017-11-15-Pondering-Language-Features-(subjective).md

 As such it is COMPLETELY subjective, because I have no formal education about this.
 But I thought long and hard about it, and if anything, it will be fun for me to read this in a while when I might know more about the topic.

+By the way: I now realize this post could be titled "Rust without the Borrow Checker" or "I don't understand the Rust Borrow Checker", but I think there is value in a drastically simpler and more comfortable language without the benefits and complexity of the Borrow Checker that can pay the cost of safety at runtime.

 # Some General Elements of C, C++ and Rust

-I want this language to be essentially like C, but with more modern concepts and abstractions.
+I imagine this language to be essentially like C, but with more modern concepts and abstractions.
 Here are some properties that I think it might have:

 * No garbage collector